nzhang7/2019-coding-exercises/Coit Tower/README.md

 Round down since we can't have part of a Poké Ball\
 142,731,111.75 * .64 = 91,347,911.52\
 The Coit Tower can hold 18,124,890 full-sized Poké Balls or 91,347,911 shrunken Poké Balls.

+Considerations: The Coit Tower is actually 3 nested cylinders rather than just one.
+The dimensions used also do not account for thickness of walls.
+There is no way we can account for objects, floors, or whatever else may be taking up space within the Coit Tower so what should we do?
+With no ways to obtain any more information, nothing.
+We simply make note of it rather than randomly or arbitrarily changing values.